Hank-Tan-T/PersonalWebsite/README.md

 # Hank's Personal Portfolio Website

 Welcome to my personal portfolio website! 🚀
-This is a platform to showcase my skills, projects, and professional experiences as a Full-Stack Developer and AI Engineer.
+This platform showcases my skills, projects, and professional experiences as a Full-Stack Developer and AI Engineer.

 ---